The Gambia: Independence and formation of the republic

-1981 attempted coup

 An attempted coup on 29 July 1981 followed a weakening of the economy and allegations of corruption against leading politicians.
-The coup attempt occurred while President Jawara was visiting London and was carried out by the leftist National Revolutionary Council, composed of Kukoi Samba Sanyang's Socialist and Revolutionary Labour Party (SRLP) and elements of the Field Force, a paramilitary force which constituted the bulk of the country's armed forces.
+The coup attempt occurred while President Jawara was attending the Royal Wedding of Prince Charles and Lady Diana in London and was carried out by a rogue group of leftists calling themselves the National Revolutionary Council, composed of Kukoi Samba Sanyang's Socialist and Revolutionary Labour Party (SRLP) and elements of the Field Force, a paramilitary force which constituted the bulk of the country's armed forces.

-President Jawara requested military aid from Senegal, which deployed 400 troops to the Gambia on 31 July.
+President Jawara requested military aid from Senegal, which deployed 400 troops to The Gambia on 31 July.
 By 6 August, some 2,700 Senegalese troops had been deployed, defeating the rebel force.
 Between 500 and 800 people were killed during the coup and the ensuing violence.

-In 1982, in the aftermath of the 1981 attempted coup, Senegal and the Gambia signed a treaty of confederation.
+In 1982, in the aftermath of the 1981 attempted coup, Senegal and The Gambia signed a treaty of confederation.
 The Senegambia Confederation aimed to combine the armed forces of the two states and to unify their economies and currencies.
-After just seven years, the Gambia permanently withdrew from the confederation in 1989.
+The Gambia permanently withdrew from the confederation in 1989.

-1994 Yahya Jammeh coup; return to electoral democracy
+In the general election of April 1992, Dawda Jawara once again won a fifth term as president of The Gambia.